-- How will you collect and report the data required for the performance measure statement(s) you have chosen? - What are your intended results that will address the need, problem, or challenge you have identified? - How will the knowledge, skills, behaviors, and/or attitudes of the intended audience change as a result of your project? - · What tangible products will result? - How will you sustain the benefit(s) of your project?
+- What are your intended results that will address the need, problem, or challenge you have identified? - How will the knowledge, skills, behaviors, and/or attitudes of the intended audience change as a result of your project? - What data will you collect and report to measure your project's success? - If applicable, how will the care, condition, management, access to, or use of the collections and/or records that are the focus of your project improve? - · What tangible products will result? - · How will you sustain the benefit(s) of your project?